christopherstj/pathquest-frontend/ARCHITECTURE.md

 ##### Overlays (`components/overlays/`)
 - `DiscoveryDrawer.tsx` - Main side drawer for discovering peaks and challenges.
 Adapts to a bottom sheet on mobile devices.
 - `OverlayManager.tsx` - Manages the state of active overlays (legacy query param approach)
-- `PeakDetailPanel.tsx` - Client component for peak detail overlay (used by intercepting routes)
+- `PeakDetailPanel.tsx` - Client component for peak detail overlay (used by intercepting routes).
+Shows selected peak with a larger icon (0.4 scale vs 0.2) using the `selectedPeaks` map source.
 - `PeakDetailContent.tsx` - Peak detail content with SSR data (used by static pages)
-- `ChallengeDetailPanel.tsx` - Client component for challenge detail overlay (used by intercepting routes)
+- `ChallengeDetailPanel.tsx` - Client component for challenge detail overlay (used by intercepting routes).
+Hides regular peaks/clusters and shows only challenge peaks on the map using the `selectedPeaks` source, allowing users to see all challenge peaks mapped out.
 - `ChallengeDetailContent.tsx` - Challenge detail content with SSR data (used by static pages)